 - Budget that details the costs associated with the proposed activities; Use this Budget Template

 - Personal statement of no more than 1,000 words

-- Up to three letters of recommendation from faculty, advisors, or mentors including this Release Form
+- At least 2 (though 3 will be accepted) letters of recommendation from faculty, advisors, or mentors including a Release Form from each recommender

 - Curriculum Vitae or résumé